-Address the issue of violence against women.
+• The Clothesline Project addresses the issue of violence against women.
 It is a vehicle for individuals affected by violence to express and empower themselves by decorating a shirt.
-They then hang the shirt on a clothesline to be viewed by others as testimony to the problem of violence against women.
-This event is part of Domestic Violence Awareness Month and sponsored by the Center for Student Diversity and Inclusion Women\s Initiatives.
+Traditionally, survivors hang the shirt on a clothesline to be viewed by others as testimony to the problem of violence against women.
+In 2022 this event was moved to a virtual format on YouTube in response to survivor complaints that the display was triggering.
+Moving the event to a virtual format allows past students to have their voices heard and for current and future students to opt in to see the Clothesline Project if they choose.
+This event is part of Domestic Violence Awareness Month and is sponsored by the Center for Student Diversity and Inclusion - Women's Initiatives.
 The event is considered confidential.